-- Attach the tachometer.
-Start the engine and warm it up for a few minutes (normally, 1 or 2 minutes) at approximately 1,000 to 2,000 r/min.
-Occasionally rev the engine to 4,000 to 5,000 r/min.
-The engine is warm when it quickly responds to the throttle. - 2 Set the idle to the specified engine speed by adjusting the throttle stop screw, turn the screw in to increase engine speed, turn the screw out to decrease engine speed.
+- Attach the tachometer Start the engine and warm it up for a few minutes (normally, 1 or 2 minutes) at approximately 1,000 to 2,000 r/min Occasionally rev the engine to 4,000 to 5,000 r/min The engine is warm when it quickly responds to the throttle - 2.
+Set the idle to the specified engine speed by adjusting the throttle stop screw, turn the screw in to increase engine speed. and out to decrease engine speed

-6-11 1 Throttle stop screw
+Throttle stop screw

-Standard idle speed 1,250 ~ 1,350 r/min
+Standard idle speed:

-NOTE: \\
+$1,250 \sim 1,350 \text{ r/mm}$

+-- NOTE:\\\\\

-If the specified idle speed cannot be obtained by performing the above adjustment, consult a Yamaha dealer
+If the specified idle speed cannot be obtained by performing the above adjustment, consult

+- a Yamaha dealer.

-Throttle cable adjustment
+Throttle cable adjustment EUU06400

-Before adjusting the throttle cable free play, the engine idling speed should be adjusted

-The throttle cable should have a specified free play in the turning direction at the grip flange If the play is incorrect, take the following steps for adjustment.
+- Before adjusting the throttle cable free play, the engine idling speed should be adjusted. - The throttle cable should have a specified free play in the turning direction at the grip flange.
+If the play is incorrect, take the following steps - for adjustment

-1 Lock nut 2 Adjuster a $3 \sim 5 \,\mathrm{mm}$ (0.12 $\sim$ 0.20 in)
+1 Lock nut 2 Adjuster a 3~5 mm (0 12~0 20 in)